nik-neenopal/aws-agent-hackathon/services/agent-core/readme.md

 ## Overview

-This enrichment pipeline uses **AWS Bedrock AgentCore** to fill missing CSV data through intelligent web search and LLM extraction.
-It includes a confidence scoring system to validate extracted values.
+This enrichment pipeline leverages AWS Bedrock AgentCore to intelligently fill missing CSV data through automated web search and LLM-powered extraction.
+The system incorporates a robust confidence scoring mechanism to ensure data quality and validation of all extracted values.

 ---

 ## Core Components

 ### 1. AgentCore Setup
-1. AgentCore Integration
-The Trick: AgentCore is already integrated in the code.
+1. AgentCore Integration: AgentCore is already integrated in the code.
 Look for these lines:
 ```python
 from bedrock_agentcore.runtime import BedrockAgentCoreApp